 “You can explain that grief is a natural response.
 It’s a human response, and that it is ok to talk about how they feel.
 Reassure them it is not wrong to be sad and not wrong to be angry.”

-Younger children may understand the concept of death, but it is essential to help them understand that death, although a natural part of life, won’t be a daily occurrence in their lives.
+Younger children may not understand the concept of death, but it is essential to help them understand that death, although a natural part of life, won’t be a daily occurrence in their lives.
 Children’s brains are not as developed as us adults’.
 Fitzpatrick explains that when talking to children about bereavement caused by an illness it is important to differentiate between the types of illness.

 “We have to be careful that we don’t give them anxiety, that when they do have a bug that they think ‘I’m going to die like granny’.
-It is being truthful with kids because they will understand it better.
+It is about being truthful with kids because they will understand it better.
 We don’t need to protect them from emotions because emotions are normal.
 Feeling the emotions and being able to process that is a healthy way to deal with it.”

 Discussing death can be challenging for everyone involved, Fitzpatrick reminds readers to be mindful of their own emotions when informing children of a tragedy.